 NBA Playoffs: Lakers' Starting Lineup Against Suns

-The Los Angeles Lakers lost the first game won the second game of their series with the Phoenix Suns on the road.
+The Los Angeles Lakers are hosting the Phoenix Suns for Game 4 on Sunday and can take a 3-1 series lead with a win.

-Now the defending champions will host the Suns on their home court on Thursday.
+The Suns won the first two games of the series but have lost the last two.

-The Lakers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Lakers' starting lineup can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball